 The price of flooring can range significantly and generally depends on the materials used (natural vs engineered), the manufacturing process and if any special features have been added (such as asthma friendly).

 Flooring technology has progressed a lot in recent years so the old rule of vinyl being the cheapest, followed by laminate, bamboo, engineered timber, and then solid hardwood doesn’t hold true anymore.

 Vinyl flooring for example, is no longer just sold on large sheets — individual luxury vinyl planks are incredibly realistic with their textured finish and are comparable in price to a lot of better quality laminates.
 A benefit of this product though, is that should one plank become damaged, you can simply peel away and replace that single plank rather than having to replace a whole section of flooring.

 To get the best result for your home, we recommend thinking about where you’re happy to splurge and where you’re willing to save.
 You may be better off using a combination of flooring materials to fit within your budget.

 For example, if you are using carpet in the bedrooms, you could consider using a luxury carpet such as Flooring Xtra’s new Urban Instinct 100% wool range (we love the Copenhagen option!) in the master bedroom, and a more affordable synthetic carpet in the children’s rooms.

-Another idea could be to use premium engineered timber flooring in your formal areas, and a less expensive laminate in spaces that aren’t as important to you.
+Another idea could be to use premium engineered timber flooring in your formal areas, and a less expensive laminate in spaces that aren’t as important to you, such as a rumpus room.
 Just be sure you keep to a similar style and we don’t suggest having two different timber options butt up against each other.

-If price isn’t a concern though, it’s always best to go with the highest quality option so keep on reading about finding the right flooring to suit your style.
+If price isn’t a concern though, it’s always best to go with the highest quality option so keep on reading for our tips to find the right flooring to suit your style.

 Knowing the type of interior you want to create will help you select the right material and colour.